anirudh-modi/JS-essentials/README.md

 * Don't shy away from creating [issues](https://github.com/anirudh-modi/JS-essentials/issues), if you found a bug with the code.
 * If there is something you need more clarification feel free to file raise an [issue](https://github.com/anirudh-modi/JS-essentials/issues).
 * Found a spelling mistake?
-Raise an [issue](https://github.com/anirudh-modi/JS-essentials/issues), with proper details, because after all I am a human.
+Raise an [issue](https://github.com/anirudh-modi/JS-essentials/issues), with details, because after all I am a human.
 PS: I make alot of typos 😐
 * Found a grammar error, you know what needs to be done 😋
 * Have a suggestion about anything, raise an [issue](https://github.com/anirudh-modi/JS-essentials/issues).